dineshlodhi833/EXCEL-PROJECT/README.md

-# 🏦 EXCEL-Bank Loan Report Dashboard
+# 🏦 EXCEL-Bank Loan Data analysis Dashboard
 # 📂 Dataset
 the dataset used for this project in CSV format.